5 days ago

 Washington Corrections Center for Women | Gig Harbor, WA

 Education in prison has a way of centering a person, not just in terms of their doing time in a way that reduces violence or recidivism rates, although those things are important in their way.
 Everyone wants to have a place in society; we are social creatures, and are socialized to allocate our value and our worth in terms of our place.
 Those who live on the margins aren’t born knowing that they are on the margins.
 We aren’t taught as little kids that the opportunities of life in America drilled into us at school, in history and social studies, have nothing to do with us, with *people like us*.
 Only after coming to prison did I come to understand that the margins of a society exist for certain people and that I was one of those people.
 For those not affected personally by incarceration, they don’t think about how the social forces influence the lives of individuals whether they know it or not, and how people become empowered (or disempowered) within their social positions.
-Through education, I’ve begun to comprehend that my position in relation to others and to global influences isn’t static, and that I have the agency not only to change my position, but to also affect change in my current community initially, and the greater community upon my release.
-One of the most valuable things about educating incarcerated people is that they learn that they can be agents of positive change within their own lives and the lives of their families and their communities.

 Today, I’m pursuing my Associates of Liberal Arts and Science degree; upon completion of this semester (in which I’m taking environmental science and English comp), I will be 25 credits away from my goal, and this is just the beginning of my academic career.
 I will never be a traditional college student, but I believe that unconventionality in academic pursuit is essential to the vitality of academia, a way of walking through the world that can and has become removed from its potential to foster real change.
 The academic establishment for a prisoner can be an ecotone bridging between the world as a place of dysfunction as well as a site of resistance.